-Additionally, if your brewery is interested in R&D tax relief, wherever you are in the UK, then we can help – again, use our contact page to find our details and give us a ring or drop us a line.
+If your brewery is interested in R&D tax credits, wherever you are in the UK, then we can help – again, use our contact page to find our details and give us a ring or drop us a line.

-The South West is full of exciting, inventive breweries, making us very excited for reasons that go far beyond R&D tax relief!
+The UK is full of exciting, inventive breweries, making us very excited for reasons that go far beyond R&D tax credits!